intel/cluster-management-toolkit/docs/Supported_platforms.md

 ## Limitations

 * CRI-O is currently not support as CRI on Red Hat-based distros.
-* Upgrades is not supported on SUSE-based distros.
+* Upgrading is not supported on SUSE-based distros.